fivdi/pigpio/doc/gpio.md

 20 | 10000
 10 | 20000

-The real value set by analogWrite is (dutyCycle * real range) / range.
+The real value set by pwmWrite is (dutyCycle * real range) / range.

 #### getPwmRange()
 Returns the duty cycle range used for the gpio.